Dimchikkk/velo/Readme.md

 - click save icon to save document to database on native platform or to localStorage on wasm target
 - click on drawing pencil to enable drawing mode

+## Troubleshooting

+If the application fails to start, you can try resolving the issue by removing velo data folder.
+This problem may occur due to changes in the data schema between different versions of the application.

+- MacOS: `rm -rf /Users/<username>/Library/Application Support/velo`
+- Windows: `rm -rf C:\Users\<username>\AppData\Roaming\velo`
+- Linux: `/home/<username>/.config/velo`
+- wasm: `localStorage.clear()`

 ## License
 All code in this repository dual-licensed under either: